harshturna/Causal-Board/README.md

 # Causal-Board
-Kanban board, view it here - https://harshturna.github.io/Causal-Board/
+A simple Kanban board, built to try drag and drop api, view it here - https://harshturna.github.io/Causal-Board/